Observations of [O I] emission in Comets C/2014 Q2 (Lovejoy) and C/2007 N3 (Lulin): Possible Influence of Solar Activity on Oxygen Line Ratios: Discussion

 Our average measured oxygen line ratio for Lovejoy in May is about 40\% larger than the measured ratio in February, indicating that the oxygen line ratio increases with increasing heliocentric distance.
 This supports the well-established observation that H$_2$O sublimation falls off faster than CO$_2$ with heliocentric distance due to the higher volatility (lower sublimation temperature) of CO$_2$ \citep{meech2004using,ootsubo2012akari}.
 The increase in Lovejoy's oxygen line ratio from February to May is indicative of a similar trend for this comet.
 Comparing the CO$_2$ abundance inferred from the February data to the abundance inferred in May, the abundance increased by about 50\% using the empirical release rates and increased by almost 150\% using the theoretical release rates.
 These results show that CO$_2$ may start to become a more important driver of activity even at heliocentric distances as small as 2 AU.

 For the February 3 Lovejoy data, the "offset spectrum" produced a raw (i.e., unadjusted for collisional quenching) oxygen line ratio of $0.175~\pm~0.031$, which is about a factor of 2 larger than the average raw oxygen line ratio of the other spectra obtained that same date that were centered on the comet's optocenter, which was $0.079~\pm~0.002$.
 Even though collisional quenching is not accounted for yet in the raw oxygen line ratios, we can assert that the higher ratio for the offset spectrum is not due to any collisional quenching effects.
 This is because the amount of collisional quenching that occurs scales with density, and any offset position in the coma will be much less dense than the optocenter, meaning much less collisional quenching will occur at the offset position.
-The increased oxygen line ratio could be due to an anti-sunward asymmetry, but because species measured are neutral, one would not necessarily expect them to be enhanced along the tail.
-However, we cannot definitively rule out the the possibility that an anti-sunward jet is responsible for our higher measured oxygen line ratio at the offset coma position.
+The increased oxygen line ratio also cannot be due to the presence of icy grains.
+The effect of an icy grain source would be to make the oxygen line ratio lower, not higher, since the icy grain source would create increased water production in the outer coma and therefore work to lower the observed oxygen line ratio.
+The increased oxygen line ratio could be due to an anti-sunward asymmetry, but because the species measured are neutral, one would not necessarily expect them to be enhanced along the tail.
+That being said, we cannot definitively rule out the possibility that an anti-sunward jet is responsible for our higher measured oxygen line ratio at the offset coma position.